 A closer look at political constellations in Croatia during the crisis and at constitutional disputes over potential abuses of power.

 The Republic of Croatia has been coping with Corona crisis since 25th of February 2020, when the first case was recorded in Zagreb.
 Since then, mostly linear growth and stability in an epidemiological sense are the main features of the Corona crisis in Croatia.
-However, many other problems have floated as by-products to the surface of Croatian political and social life in the meantime: such as the growth of unemployment, rebellion and pressure of the private sector, constitutional disputes over the activation of some articles of the Constitution of Croatia as well as the application of special laws for the purpose of dealing with this public health threat.
-In that sense, this text will focus on the political constellation in Croatia and its impact on coping with the Corona crisis as well as the interpretation of the article of the Constitution of Croatia which introduces a “State of Emergency”.
-As a brief background note, I should add that 2020 was to be an important year for Croatian politics even without the virus, with presidential elections, a leadership challenge in the ruling party (the Croatian Democratic Union, HDZ), Croatia’s first time presidency of the EU council, and parliamentary elections in the fall.
+However, in the meantime many other problems have floated to the surface of Croatian political and social life as by-products: the growth of unemployment, rebellion and pressure of the private sector, constitutional disputes over the activation of some articles of the Constitution of Croatia as well as the application of special laws for the purpose of dealing with this public health threat.
+In that sense, this text will focus on the political constellation in Croatia and its impact on coping with the Corona crisis as well as on the interpretation of the article of the Constitution of Croatia which introduces a “State of Emergency”.
+As a brief background note, I should add that 2020 was to be an important year for Croatian politics even without the virus, with presidential elections, a leadership challenge in the ruling party (the Croatian Democratic Union, HDZ), Croatia’s first presidency of the EU council, and parliamentary elections in the fall.

-In the very beginning of this year, the conservative incumbent Kolinda Grabar Kitarović (HDZ) was ousted from the presidency by a centre-left, moderate politician, the former prime minister Zoran Milanović from the Social-democratic Party (SDP).
-He had campaigned on the promise of “normality” as a response to the increasing cases of intolerance in regard of rights of minorities, of poor people, women, workers etc. Prime Minister Andrej Plenković (HDZ) reacted to Milanović’s victory by stating that he expected a “hard cohabitation” between the elected president and himself.
+In the very beginning of this year, the conservative incumbent Kolinda Grabar Kitarović (HDZ) was ousted from the presidency by a centre-left, moderate politician, the former prime minister Zoran Milanović from the Social-Democratic Party (SDP).
+He had campaigned on the promise of “normality” as a response to the increasing intolerance of the rights of minorities, poor people, women, workers etc. Prime Minister Andrej Plenković (HDZ) reacted to Milanović’s victory by stating that he expected a “hard cohabitation” between the elected president and himself.
 The public and the media could not guess what that really meant because the Constitution of Croatia does not recognize “cohabitation” in the sense of, for example, the French Republic, where the President of the Republic has much greater powers than in Croatia.
 So, since the Corona crisis began, President Milanović and Prime Minister Plenković actually have “cohabited” very well because of Milanović’s constructive and Constitution-oriented stance on coping with the current crisis.

 Another important factor which explains the political constellation in Croatia relates to Plenković’s convincing victory within his own party (HDZ) in a leadership contest; he overwhelmingly defeated candidates from the hard-right wing of his party.
-That happened in the time when the Corona crisis has been already ongoing and centre-right, moderate politician Plenković gained broader legitimacy for governing in the crisis.
+This happened after the Corona crisis had begun and centre-right, moderate politician Plenković gained broader legitimacy for governing in the crisis.

-All this is happening in-between two elections – the presidential in January and parliamentary ones, which will likely be held in the autumn.
-Prime Minister Plenković knows that he must strengthen his position in relation to the leading opposition party SDP which still reaps the benefits of Milanović victory.
-Yet, the SPD shows little capacity for independent and innovative politics, among other things because of the unpopularity of its party leader, Davor Bernardić.
-As far as the current state is concerned, Plenković has successfully consolidated the policies of his government and derailed SDP at least in the time of the ongoing crisis.
+All this is happening in-between two elections – the election in January and parliamentary selections likely to be held in autumn.
+Prime Minister Plenković knows that he must strengthen his position in relation to the leading opposition party SDP which still reaps the benefits of Milanović’s victory.
+Yet, the SDP shows little capacity for independent and innovative politics, among other things because of the unpopularity of its party leader, Davor Bernardić.
+As far as the current state is concerned, Plenković has successfully consolidated the policies of his government and derailed the SDP at least in the time of the ongoing crisis.
 A very important factor in this is, of course, the credible work and, consequently, popularity of the Minister of Health, Vili Beroš.
 At the moment, he is Croatia’s most popular politician according to the last opinion polls by the Promocija Plus agency.

-Secondly, related to the previous one, the current situation in Croatia makes clear how important the division of power is, e.g. between a president and a prime minister who are not from a same party, but who “cohabit” well.
-This division constrains power by creating autonomous spheres; and a somewhat independent and critically oriented media and other political and social “checks and balances” do exist in Croatia.
+Secondly, a point related to the above, the current situation in Croatia shows how important the division of power is, especially, for the example, between a president and a prime minister who are not from a same party, but who “cohabit” well.
+This division constrains power by creating autonomous spheres, while a somewhat independent and critically oriented media and other political and social “checks and balances” do exist in Croatia.
 In that sense, there is a lower risk of abuses of power.